uschtrin-fisi/uschtrin_fisi/README.md

 About me as developer:

-Hello fellows, mostly I am enganged in cyber security and anonymity measures, for that purpose to archieve I mostly am scripting using Batch files.
+Hi fellows, mostly I am enganged in cyber security and anonymity measures, for that purpose to archieve I mostly am scripting using Batch files.
 As for that, database systems almost are mandatory, I currfently am gettng familiar with managing databse tools.